 Which League of Legends characters could fans potentially see in Arcane season 2?
-Arcane season 1 introduced fan-favorite League of Legends champions like Jinx to Netflix subscribers, delighting fans and newcomers alike with incredible animation and impactful storytelling.
+Season 1 introduced fan-favorite League of Legends champions like Jinx to Netflix subscribers, delighting fans and newcomers alike with incredible animation and impactful storytelling.

-Whether you’re a League of Legends expert or a fan of the best Netflix series in isolation, you might be wondering which, if any, new characters from the game might appear in time for the Arcane season 2 release date.
+Whether you’re a LoL expert or a fan of Arcane (the best Netflix series) in isolation, you might be wondering if Arcane is canon to League of Legends and if characters from the game might appear in time for the Arcane season 2 release date.

 Well, we’ve got some thoughts.
 This is a wish list, so let’s have some fun with it and imagine the League of Legends characters who could show up in Arcane season 2, and how they’d fit right in with the best Arcane characters.
 If you’re in unfamiliar territory, don’t worry; we’ll explain who they are.